jdillard/personal-site/source/_trips/2022-02-05-the-castle-tour.md

 For most of the way you can turn around and get glimpses of Mount Rainier behind you, with more an more becomming visable as you gain elevation.
-Since, it was my first time in the Tatoosh, is was great getting a summary of the terrain and to talk about future objectives as we ran our pointed fingers all over the mountain.
+Since, it was my first time in the Tatoosh, is was great getting a summary of the terrain.
+We also talked about future objectives, such as the [Nisqually Bridge Run](/trips/nisqually-bridge-run.html) and Paradise Glacier, as we ran our pointed fingers all over the mountain.

 ![Rainier in the Rearview](/assets/images/trips/the-castle-tour-rainier.jpg "Rainier in the Rearview"){: .shadow-5.oversized}{: loading="lazy"} <small><i>Mount Rainier looms behind you on the majority of the approach, giving you a good excuse to turn around and catch your breath.</i></small>